reintoro/nyfiken/README.md

 nyfiken
 =======
 Nyfiken means curious in Swedish.
-Nyfikend is a daemon which will periodically check for updates on a list of URLs and send a notification to the user when it happens.
-Nyfikenc is client which interacts with the daemon.
+Nyfikend is a daemon which periodically checks for updates on a list of URLs and notifies the user of changes.
+Nyfikenc is a client which interacts with the daemon.

 Installation
 ------------
-    go install github.com/karlek/nyfiken/cmd/nyfikend
+    go get github.com/karlek/nyfiken/cmd/nyfikend
     mkdir ~/.config/nyfiken
-	mv $GOPATH/src/github.com/karlek/nyfiken/config.ini $GOPATH/src/github.com/karlek/nyfiken/pages.ini ~/.config/nyfiken
+    cp $GOPATH/src/github.com/karlek/nyfiken/config.ini $GOPATH/src/github.com/karlek/nyfiken/pages.ini ~/.config/nyfiken

 Security
 --------